OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/overview.md

 The repository does not contain any Eclipse files, although Eclipse/Photran was used for recent development.
 Several code changes occurred on a limited number of files since that time, mainly to support compiling on Linux with `gfortran`.

+>_[JHB] at the time, I recall that various StateCU FORTRAN development environments were still in use on a number of platforms by multiple people, so any IDE project files were carefully kept separate from the StateCU code_

 The Open Water Foundation (OWF) compared the repository code with the latest code provided by Erin Wilson of Wilson Water Group (WWG), as of Nov 18, 2016, and found only minor differences due to end-of-line characters.